Mandate of the Regional Integration Division

 The Summit is responsible for the overall policy direction and control of the functions of SADC and for the adoption of legal instruments for the implementation of the provisions of the SADC Treaty.
 However, Summit may delegate this authority to the Council or any other institutions of SADC as it may deem appropriate.

 The Secretariat is based in Gaborone, Botswana.
-It is headed by an Executive Secretary who is appointed by the Summit for a term of four years and is eligible for renewal for a further term of four years.
-The basic function of the Secretariat is to provide technical support and advisory services to the Member States in the implementation of the Treaty.
+It is headed by an Executive Secretary who is appointed by the Summit for a term of four years and is eligible for renewal once for a further term of four years.
+The basic function of the Secretariat is to provide technical support and advisory services to the Member States in the implementation of the Treaty and policy decisions.
 It mainly implements sectoral projects and programmes in line with decisions adopted by the Summit of Heads of State and Government and Council of Ministers.
 The Executive Secretary of the Secretariat is Dr Stergomena L. Tax from Tanzania.

 Common Market for Eastern and Southern Africa (COMESA)

-The aims and objectives of the COMESA are to become a fully integrated regional Economic Community within which all Member States co-operate to achieve economic prosperity through sustainable growth and high standard of living for its people; promote peace, security and stability in order to enhance economic development in the region; and facilitate and enhance the free movement of goods, services capital and labour across national geographical borders.
+The aims and objectives of COMESA are to become a fully integrated regional Economic Community within which all Member States co-operate to achieve economic prosperity through sustainable growth and high standard of living for its people, promote peace, security and stability in order to enhance economic development in the region; and facilitate and enhance the free movement of goods, services capital and labour across national geographical borders.

 Institutional Structure of COMESA

 The Authority of Heads of State and Government and the Council of Ministers are the main decision-making organs of COMESA.
 The Authority is the supreme Policy Organ of the COMESA and is responsible for the general policy, direction and control of the performance of the executive functions of the Common Market and the achievement of its aims and objectives.